 Where to Find Black Friday Mattress Deals

-There are several sources for Black Friday mattress deals, including:
+There are many sources for Black Friday mattress deals, including:

 - Coupon & Deal Websites – Websites like RetailMeNot.com, CouponMountain.com and DealNews.com host current promo deals and coupon codes posted by retailers and customers.
-Blogs like BlackFridayMattress.org also aggregate mattress deals from several sources.
+Blogs like BlackFridayMattress.org also aggregate mattress deals from several sources making life easier for mattress shoppers.

 - Newsletters – Signing up for retailers’ email newsletters can be a good way to find about upcoming deals and to get exclusive holiday offers.
 This is especially useful if you already have a brand in mind.